boisgera/audio-notebooks/README.md

     Each Binder session starts with a new copy of the files in repository.

-  - **You must download your notebooks to save your work**
+  - **You must download your notebooks to save your work.**
-    since all your changes are lost when you close your browser.
+    All your changes are lost when you close your browser.
     Open the `File` menu then select `Download as` and  `Notebook (.ipynb)`.